The Journey to Better Development: Financial Sector Tools Worth Revisiting

 The Scenario: There has been a financial crisis.
 Maybe it is global; maybe not.
 Maybe the price of oil dropped in a resource-dependent country, and the currency rapidly devalued.
 Perhaps a system-critical bank is insolvent, and folks are withdrawing their assets — their confidence in the system diminished.
 The World Bank and the International Monetary Fund offer comprehensive assessment tools that give a holistic view of the financial sector, but right now you need something simpler, faster, and action-oriented.

 The Tool: FS Share’s Guidelines for Rapid Financial Crises Assessment would be a good place to start.
 The tool offers a five-dimension framework that covers everything from a crisis’ impact on the public sector’s financial soundness to its impact on households.
 We applied it in Armenia after the global financial crisis.
-The tool informed three approaches that USAID/Armenia designed and initiated to safeguard financing for small and medium-size enterprises in an environment where demand for goods and services dropped and credit terms were tightening.
+The tool informed three approaches that USAID/Armenia designed and initiated to safeguard financing for small and medium-sized enterprises in an environment where demand for goods and services dropped and credit terms were tightening.

 2. Capital Markets Assessments Tool